michielvh1995/CollectionIndexer/README.md

 I want to have a collector's overview page, with pages per set.
 On each of these pages you can see what cards you have of the set and which cards you are missing.

+### The card display module
+This module is mostly a helper module for the other modules: this module/page handles the display for the individual cards in the other modules.
+Here is the logic for rendering the cards and keeping track of their properties.
+It also contains the logic for flipping cards with multiple faces.

+### The card filter module
+This module provides a filter to filter cards with.
+The main filter component is the `card-filter` component.
+This filter can then be extended with the other filters in the component.
+These are:
+* `colour-filter`
+* `rarity-filter`

+*TODO:* Each filter is an extension of the `base-filter` class, which provides logic for the following functions:
+* `Enable() : void`: Enables the component
+* `Disable() : void`: Disables the component
+* `Validate() : boolean`: Validates whether or not the input is correct
+* `ReadData() : Selection`: This function reads the data of the filter and yields s `Selection`-object.
+The selection object in turn can be used in filtering/searching logic for cards.
+In case of the `card-filter` component it calls the `ReadData()` functions of the child components as well.

+This modules makes extensive use of the filter objects in the `shared/models/filters.js` file.

+### The shared module
+In the `shared` module we find logic that is used throughout the project:
+* The `collecteDB` service: this service provides access to the collecteDB back-end of the project
+* The `messages` service: this service provides a tool for logging information.
+It was introduced as part of the _Tour of Heroes_ tutorial for Angular2
+* The `scryfallAPI` service: this service provides access to the Scryfall API, which is used for retrieving card information and images.
+* The `wizardsAPI` service: this services is used to access the MTG.io api. *TODO*: this API service is no longer in use.
+* And `models`: in this folder there is the logic regarding the models that are used through this project.
+It contains the logic for the `Selection`-objects and the `Card`-objects.

 # Angular2